The computer science department offers a number of courses for students interested in learning computational methods.

 CM 151 Introduction to Computational Science

 Computational science concentrates on the effective use of computer software, hardware, and mathematics to solve problems in science.
-The goal of this course is to teach science and engineering majors how to develop tailored, flexible, and efficient working environments built from small programs (scripts) written in the easy-to-learn, very high-level language Python.
+The goal of this course is to teach science and engineering majors how to develop tailored, flexible, and efficient working environments built from small programs (scripts) written in the easy to learn, very high-level language Python.
 Students will learn to use existing applications and tools for automating simulation, data analysis, and visualization, and for steering simulations and computational experiments.

 CM 261 Introduction to Numerical Computing for Engineers